Take time out to explore, develop and craft your own creative writing practice on retreat with ex-publisher and published writer, Harriet Griffey.

 Harriet Griffey leads and facilitates Writers’ Retreats.
 She is a London-based ex-publisher, published author and journalist, with an MA in Modern and Contemporary Literature.

-She is a past commissioning editor at George Allen & Unwin, past editorial director at Macdonald Publishers, a member of The Royal Society of Literature and a tutor with the Creative Writing Consultancy.
+She is a past commissioning editor at George Allen & Unwin, past editorial director at Macdonald Publishers, a Fellow of the Royal Society of Arts, a member of the Royal Society of Literature, teaches creative writing at the Highgate Literary & Scientific Institute and is a tutor with the Creative Writing Consultancy.

-Author of over 20 books, she has been published by Penguin, Bloomsbury, Pan Macmillan and Hardie Grant publishers.
+Author of over 30 books, she has been published by Penguin Random House, Bloomsbury, Pan Macmillan, Hardie Grant and Quadrille publishers.

-She is also editorial consultant to One Hand Clapping magazine, columnist at In The Moment magazine and cultural editor at The Ecologist.
+She was also previously editorial consultant to One Hand Clapping magazine, columnist at In The Moment magazine and cultural editor at The Ecologist.

 As a print journalist, she has written for all the UK national newspapers and was a past book reviewer for the FT newspaper.
 As a broadcast journalist, she has worked for both BBC and LBC radio.